chungos/bacon/maple-bacon.md

 - 1/4 cup of brown sugar or demarara recipe
 - 1/4 cup of sea salt( don't use iodised salt as its too salty salt...yeah i know...)
 - 2 teaspoons of pink salt(sodium nitrite) <- not necessary if pork if known to be superfresh, its for ensuring bacon doesn't turn into fatal bacon
+- Maple or hickory or pecan or all woods( just hit bunnigs bbq section )

 ## Add the following super tasty power-ups
 ### For maple maple maple( maple cubed smoked bacon )